rafeerahman/Anonymizer/deliverable-1/planning.md

 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).

-Our team met up last weekend to do an escape room, followed by dinner at a nearby restaurant.
+Our team met up last weekend to do an escape room at YorkVille called E-Exit, followed by dinner at a nearby korean restaurant.
 The escape room was fun and challenging, we nearly solved it within the time limit.

 TODO: add evidence

 Fun facts:
 - Nathan was born in Hawaii
-TODO: add more
+- Sayna does Muay Thai
+-

 #### Q7: What are the roles & responsibilities on the team?